jordanbrierley/Simple-membership-app/readme.md

 I've included a sample `.env.sample.php` as an example although this shouldn't really be in version control I've included it in here for now so you have an example.

-### Securing members only images
-To secure members only images I have saved these outside the `/public` directory in `/app/storage/resources`so they can't be accessed directly.
-I then routed these through a controller using the `auth` filter with a custom `member` filter which will allow us to reuse this for future development so when this is access it first check if the user is logged in, if this then passes it checks against the `member` filter to see if the logged in user is a member.

-The filenames have been md5 hashed using their filename and a timestamp to give a unique code and protect the filename which is what we route through the `FileController`.
-The method also checks if the user is logged in and whether the user is a member before allowing the images to be viewed otherwise we redirect them to the subscribe page.

 ### Paypal

-For the paypal payment I wasnt sure if you wanted live payments or just the sandbox however it can use both.
 You may need to get either a sandbox key or production key from [https://developer.paypal.com/developer/applications/braintreeCredentials/editbtcredLive](https://developer.paypal.com/developer/applications/braintreeCredentials/editbtcredLive), if you add this key in the env.local.php file for the `'PAYPAL_BRAINTREE_SDK_TOKEN'`.

 It's currently set in production, to change it to sandbox you can change `line 95` in `/resources/src/assets/js/main.js` and set `env: 'sandbox'`.

-Note. you will have to use create a sandbox buyer user in PayPal to use this which is why I've included a few details in my email if you wish to use them.

 ### Logins